 Having legal problems can be personal, isolating, and overwhelming, especially for people experiencing financial stress and mental health crisis.
+Most low-income civil litigants in the U.S. receive either no help or inadequate help.
 Illinois Legal Aid Online (ILAO) exists to help people understand their legal situation, their options, and how to take action in the most affordable way possible.
 In 2018, ILAO helped 2.27 million people with free resources for navigating the legal system.

 ILAO is a 501(c)3 nonprofit with a small staff, but hundreds of trained volunteers, many of whom are licensed attorneys.
 Through innovation and technology, ILAO leverages the expertise and service of its staff and volunteers to: